This Binary to Decimal Converter lets you convert Binary numbers to decimal quickly and easily.

 So, you need to know how to convert binary to decimal?
 All those ones and zeros can be intimidating.
 You can find a binary to decimal converter here, or you can learn to convert yourself – no computer required.

 If you thought complicated formulas were necessary for binary to decimal conversion, you can breathe a sigh of relief.
-To convert binary to decimal, you really only need to know three things.
+To convert from binary number system to decimal number system, you really only need to know three things.
 First, remember that the ones and zeros that make up binary can be thought of as the answer to a yes or no question.
 One for “yes”, and zero for “no”.
 Next, if you have an understanding of the powers of 2, this will be a breeze.
 The last step is basic addition.

 The (Super) Powers of 2